sstgithub/coding-exercise/README.md

 5. @y_total and @secret_y_total -- see the adder function in program.

 #### How I could make this better:
-1. When checking an integer to see if its prime, first take the square root of the integer, then only divide that integer by prime numbers that are below it.
-Doing both of these will significantly reduce the computation time required when dealing with very large numbers, while still maintaining same amount of accuracy in determining whether a number is prime.
+1. When checking an integer to see if its prime, I could first take the square root of the integer, then only divide that integer by prime numbers that are below it.
+Doing both of these will significantly reduce the computation time required when dealing with very large numbers.
 2. Provide some loading messages such as '25% complete', '50% complete' etc so user has some indication of when program will complete when dealing with very large numbers.